Her Campus Logo Her Campus Logo

 And then there’s me, In Dino, my favorite song, playing in my ears, my eyes peeking, trying to get a good look.”

-I'm a second year biology major that's absolutely obsessed with all things music.
-I'm a huge movie buff (I can quote Zindagi Na Milegi Dobara backwards) and go berserk psychoanalyzing characters.
+I'm a third year biology major that's absolutely obsessed with all things music.
+I'm a huge movie buff (I can quote Zindagi Na Milegi Dobara and The Terminal backwards) and I go berserk psychoanalyzing characters.
 I also love romanticizing things as mundane as drinking tea and listening to music as a part of my morning routine.